 What technology will be included?

-Ideally, your security provider will supply all the technology and equipment required from uniforms to intrusion sensors so that you don’t need to look for other suppliers.
-But also ask what provisions they make for incident reporting, patrol notification, facility and safety inspection tracking, etc. to ensure they are providing an all-in-one security solution.
+Ideally, your security provider will supply all the technology and equipment required from uniforms to intrusion sensors so you don’t need to look for other suppliers.
+However, ask what provisions they make for incident reporting, patrol notification, facility and safety inspection tracking, etc., to ensure they are providing an all-in-one security solution.

 How do you charge for your services?